DamilolaAhmadu/ml-agriculture/README.md

 The following features were used to train the model:
 - Nitrogen content ratios in the soil (N)
-- Potassium content ratio in the soil (K)
+- Potassium content ratios in the soil (K)
 - pH value of the soil (ph)

 The models was able to avoid multi-collinearity by selecting features that were not highly correlated.